stijnverpoest/BRICS-economy/README.md

-# BRICS-economy
+# Military-Spending
-Analysis of the military spending data of all countries, with a specific focus on Belgium.
+Data analysis of the military spending of all countries, with a specific focus on Belgium.

 Dataset from Kaggle: https://www.kaggle.com/nitinsss/military-expenditure-of-countries-19602019